 - Makes enough for 2 bottoms (or bottom + top).

 - 140g butter

 - 1 egg (cool, directly from the fridge)

 - 50 ml water (as cold as possible, add two ice cubes and let it cool for a few minutes)

-- Quickly mix through to shape a firm ball.
+- Quickly mix liquid through to shape a firm ball.
 It should have a slight tendency to crumble.
 If it's too dry add some extra water.
-If it's too wet add extra flour, if it's really really wet, it's better to start over again.
+If it's too wet add extra flour, but try to limit this, you want fat pockets everywhere.
+If it's really really wet, it's better to start over again.

 - Bake the crust at 180C for approx. 15 minutes.
 The crust should now be able to keep its shape.

-- Take out the beans and place back in the oven for another 10 minutes.
-This is done to brown it of nicely.
+- Take out the beans and place back in the oven for another 10 minutes, it will now brown nicely.